wencash/about/README.md

 ## How Is Wencash Secured?

 WEN as an [ERC-20](https://coinmarketcap.com/academy/glossary/erc-20) token on the [Ethereum](https://coinmarketcap.com/currencies/ethereum/) blockchain is secured by the Proof-of-Stake (PoS) consensus mechanism, like other ERC-20.
-Besides, the smart contract has been generated using the open sources contract libraries of OpenZeppelin with no additionnal features and no access control preselected, increasing its safety.
+Besides, the smart contract has been generated using the open sources contract libraries of OpenZeppelin with no additional features and no access control preselected, increasing its safety.

 WEN as a native token of Wencash standalone chain is secured by its code source 100% based on Ethereum, at the beginning.